What is interoperability?

-Currently, if you want to exchange Bitcoin for Ether you would have to register with an exchange then transfer your coins over and trade them for Ether.
-This defeats the whole purpose of Bitcoin because the idea is to remove intermediaries altogether and make trading more peer-to-peer.
+Currently, if you want to exchange Bitcoin for Ether you would have to register with an exchange, then transfer your coins over and trade them for Ether.
+This defeats the whole purpose of Bitcoin because the idea is to remove intermediaries altogether and make trading more direct, more peer-to-peer.

 Atomic swaps are trades made from one user to another, or to be more precise, they are trades made from one user’s wallet to another.

-Additionally, atomic swaps also give more control.
-Nearly all exchanges do not hand over the private keys to the wallets users and if you do not own the private keys, you do not own your coins.
+2) Atomic swaps also give you control over your private keys.
+Nearly all exchanges do not hand over the private keys to their users, and if you do not own the private keys, you do not own your coins.

 Therefore, atomic swaps give you more control and more security.

 Today, as it is, every blockchain has a specialized function.
-Some are for finance, others are for medical records, some are for land titles or microtransactions.
-Still others are for certain groups, such as labour unions, or even governments that have their own chains.
+Some are for finance, others are for medical records, some are for land titles or micro-transactions.
+Still others are for groups of people, such as labour unions, or even governments that have their own chains.

 And none of them can communicate with each other.
 It is as if every blockchain is its own island, with no way to access the islands around it.
 There is currently little or nothing bridging the distances between them.

-So, imagine this scenario.
 On one blockchain, there is a record of all the land titles that have been tokenized.
-On another blockchain, there is a list of the legalities put into smart contracts, but the two blockchains do not communicate, resulting in no real-world application for this technology.
+On another blockchain, there is a list of the legalities put into smart contracts, but the two blockchains do not communicate, resulting in no real-world application for any of this technology.